elikohen/EKLocalesGenerator/README.md

 - - -

 I hope this will help you in your projects.
 If you have any doubt just open an Issue and ask for it.

+Note: Thanks to [Christian Ronningen](https://github.com/ChristianRonningen) for the support!